Sudoblark/Butterchase/readme.md

 [0,0,0,0,0,0,0,0,0,1]

 -1 = impassable

 0 = blank

 1 = exit

 2 = Goatman

 3 = Goblin

 4 = Orc

 5 = Skeleton

 6 = Ogre

 7 = Troll

 8 = Trap

 9 = Treasure

 10 = Visible trap

-- [ x Add random map generation with options above
+- [x] Add random map generation with options above
 - [x] Add goUp and goDown options on levels to allow 2D navigation
 - [x] Also add goUp and goDown as recognise commands
 - [x] Add checker to base level that determines if player is on a tile with an enemy